Josh-Wickens/find-me-football/README.md

 ___
 ___
 ### **Slogan & Brief Link Descriptions** ###
 The slogan will sit right below the header.
 It will provide the user exactly what 'Find Me Football' is.
 Then the brief questions provides the user with what each page of the site will contain and links to that page which are clickable.
-It ask's them what are they searching this website for?
+It asks them what are they searching this website for?
 ![screenshot of slogan under header and secondry page links](assets/images/slogan-and-links.png)
 - Slogan contains a background which has a a slight transparancy to it so that the text can be seen better with the background image still viewable.
-- brief page descriptions ask the user what are you looking for on this website.
+- Brief page descriptions ask the user what are you looking for on this website.
 If theu can answer yes to any of them, then there is a clickable link which will take them to what they are looking for (if thats info about looking for a football game or local team or to sign up).
 - Provides the user with an early explanation so that they don't have to explore the entire website to find what they are looking for.
 ___
 ___
 ### **What Is Find Me Football** ###
 The section will explain to the user in more detail to what find me football is.
 It will contain a description as to what each page is about.
-- description of the different pages in more details.
+- Description of the different pages in more details.
 This will help the user understand what the different pages contain.
 ___
 ___